-NOTE The Edit Selection tool combines many of the selection, editing, and playback features that you're already familiar with so that you can continue working as you have, without the need for switching tools or selection modes.
+NOTE The Focus mode multi-tool behavior combines many of the selection, editing, and playback features that you're already familiar with so that you can continue working as you have, without the need for switching tools or selection modes.

-Exploring the Edit Selection Tool
+Exploring the Focus Mode Multi-Tool

 When it comes to editing audio quickly, there are two primary options: physical hardware or mouse and keyboard tools.
-For editors who prefer physical controls with lightning fast results, there is the Fairlight Audio Editor and the new Fairlight Desktop Console.
+For editors who prefer physical controls with lightning-fast results, there is the Fairlight Audio Editor and the Fairlight Desktop Console.
 Each model includes dozens of specialized controls for nearly every function on the Fairlight page interface.
-For mouse and keyboard editors who work fast and fluid with their mousedu-jour, DaVinci Resolve 17 has a new and improved Edit Selection mode with a powerful multifunctional editing tool that changes function based on where and how you click and offers a robust array of pointer-based advanced editing options using simple mouse clicks and the occasional modifier key or user-defined keyboard shortcuts.
+For mouse and keyboard editors who work fast and fluid with their mouse-dujour, DaVinci Resolve 18 has an improved Focus mode with a powerful multifunctional editing tool that changes function based on where and how you click and offers a robust array of focused pointer-based advanced editing options using simple mouse clicks and the occasional modifier key or user-defined keyboard shortcuts.